NayaDamptey/SQL-Data-Mapping-MetaData-Query/README.md

 - Use T-SQL to explore **schema metadata** and answer questions like:
   - Where does a specific field live in the database?
   - What tables reference this column?
+  - How can T-SQL be used to map and migrate data from one system database into another system's database?

 ## What’s Included